jnavno/vibration_detection/docs/How to Extract & Plot data.md

     pip3 install pyserial
     ```

-3. Run the Python script to listen to the serial port and capture the incoming CSV data:
+3. flash the firmware onto the device:

+    ```bash
+    pio run --target upload
+    ```

+4. Do not use the PlatformIO serial monitor after uploading.
+Instead, directly use your Python script to read the data from the device via the serial port:

     ```bash
     python3 esp_data_retrieval.py